Understanding How to Play Nice in the Business Sandbox

 source, my thoughts and actions will vary based upon several factors:

-• I see a policeman behind me- Am I being pulled over?
+- I see a policeman behind me- Am I being pulled over?

-• I see a first responder headed towards me- Should I move over?
+- I see a first responder headed towards me- Should I move over?

-• I see a first responder heading away from me
+- I see a first responder heading away from me

-In the above example there is a stimulus and period of time between my response.
+In the above example there is a stimulus and a period of time between my response.
 The Cognitive Perspective is concerned with understanding what happens between the stimulus and our response and specifically how we use our attention, memory, perception, and cognition in the “stimulus to response” process.

 As humans we are curious and have a need to create meaning in what we see and